baileybeez/google-music-playlist-export/README.md

 ### unit tests
-Units tests can be issues via:
+Units tests can be run via:
 ```
 yarn test
 ```